-Figure 2 (top-right) shows the same scenario as Figure 2 (top-left) except instead of balanced pleiotropy, there is now negative directional pleiotropy.
+Figure 2 (top right) shows the same scenario as Figure 2 (top left) except instead of balanced pleiotropy, there is now negative directional pleiotropy.
 As before, the MR-Egger slope parameter is diluted towards zero from β by a factor of 3/4.
 In this case the intercept estimate is also attenuated, meaning that the power of the MR-Egger test to detect true directional pleiotropy is reduced.
 In this example the IVW estimate (shown by the red line) is much closer to the null, due to the pleiotropy acting in the opposite direction of the causal effect.
 Its bias is solely due to the incorrect assumption that all variants are valid IVs, and not because of regression dilution.
-Figure 2 (bottom-left) shows the case where there is positive directional pleiotropy acts in the same direction as the causal effect.
+Figure 2 (bottom left) shows the case where there is positive directional pleiotropy and a positive causal effect.
+In this example the IVW estimate is further from the null, since the pleiotropy acts in the same direction as the causal effect.
 The MR-Egger slope parameter is diluted towards zero as before but the intercept estimate is increased.
 However, since it is truly non-zero, this does not lead to type I error inflation.
-Figure 2 (bottom-right) shows the case where there is positive directional pleiotropy, but the causal effect is zero.
+Figure 2 (bottom right) shows the case where there is positive directional pleiotropy, but the causal effect is zero.
 In this case, violation of the NOME assumption has no effect; if the causal effect is truly zero then it cannot be attenuated any further.
-As in Figure 2 (bottom-left) the IVW method mistakenly attributes the positive pleiotropy to a causal effect.
+As in Figure 2 (bottom left), the IVW method mistakenly attributes the positive pleiotropy to a causal effect.